phuongdateh/NAB/Readme.md

 * Application: to manage started scene
 * Dependence Injection: WeatherAPI
 * MVVM Architecture using with RxSwift: To easy to create a binding between ViewModel and View

-### Feedback

-- [x] 1.
-No separation between data mode and viewModel => I create new layer is UseCase to get data from server, so viewModel just call know usecase
-- [x] 2.
-Used only UILabel
-=> I add another UILabel to show each data realated
-- [x] 3.
-There is no throttle or debounce operation to reduce the API call when typing.
-=> I used .debounce(DispatchTimeInterval.seconds(2))
-- [x] 4.
-Lack of error handling in WeatherAPIService => I add handle error